Plane rice Recipe

 4. Brown Rice:

-• Characteristics: Brown rice is a whole grain that retains its bran layer, giving it a nuttier flavor and slightly chewy texture.
+- Characteristics: is a whole grain that retains its bran layer, giving it a nuttier flavor and slightly chewy texture.
 It’s a nutritious option with higher fiber content.

 5. Wild Rice:

-• Characteristics: Despite its name, wild rice is actually a type of grass seed.
+- Characteristics: Despite its name, is actually a type of grass seed.
 It has a distinct, nutty flavor and retains a chewy texture even when cooked.

-• Hold the strainer under cold, running water and gently agitate the rice with your fingers.
-This helps remove excess starch, which can lead to sticky rice.
+- Hold the strainer under cold, running water and gently agitate the rice with your fingers.
+This helps remove excess starch.

 2. Soaking (if necessary):

-• While not all rice varieties require soaking, some benefit from it.
+- While not all varieties require soaking, some benefit from it.
 For instance, Basmati and Jasmine rice often benefit from a short soak to ensure even cooking.

 3. Draining:

-• After rinsing or soaking, it’s crucial to allow the rice to drain completely.
+- After rinsing or soaking, it’s crucial to allow to drain completely.
 Use a fine-mesh strainer to ensure all excess water is removed.

 Cooking Process